LRCFS/lrcfs-file-renamer/readme.md

 c:\project\image_002.jpg
 c:\project\image-data.csv
 ```
-Where `image-data.csv` contains the following CSV data:
+Where the metadata file (`image-data.csv`) contains the following CSV data:
 |Filename|DateTaken|ParticleCount|
 |-|-|-|
 |image_001.jpg|20210101|5|
 |image_002.jpg|20210102|6|

-With one click you can validate that all your files are valid, and with a second click you rename your files and update your metadata to the following:
+With one click you can validate that all your files and metadata are valid, and with a second click you rename your files and update your metadata to the following:
 ```
 c:\project\output\20210101_PCount-5.jpg
 c:\project\output\20210101_PCount-6.jpg
 c:\project\output\image-data.csv
 ```
-Where `output\image-data.csv` contains the following CSV data:
+Where the newly created metadata file  (`output\image-data.csv`) now contains the following CSV data:
 |Filename|DateTaken|ParticleCount|OriginalFilename|
 |-|-|-|-|
 |20210101_PCount-5.jpg|20210101|5|image_001.jpg|